qinzitan/CreativeCodingOF_Fall18/Week1/README.md

 #### Homework - Setup & Review Coding Basics
 1. Setup Xcode and openFrameworks properly if you haven't.
 Get familiar with the development environment, and check out at least 10 more examples by yourself.

-2. Review coding basics, bootcamp slides & sketches - variables, if statement, loops, function, array and class.
+2. Review coding basics, bootcamp slides & sketches - variables, if statement, loops, function, array, class etc.

 Learning Goals: